 CCPA Data Mapping

-The exact means for enforcing CCPA are not yet known, though the penalties are spelled out clearly (up to $7,500 per affected person).
+The exact means for enforcing CCPA are not yet known, though the penalties are spelled out clearly.
+A company will be fined up to $7,500 per data disclosed unless the company remedies the violation within 30 days.
+If the violation is found to be unintentional, the fine will be $2,500.
 It’s a safe bet the regulations will provide for some investigational procedures for suspected violations as well as routine compliance audits.

 In such investigations and audits, your business will be expected to show that it is compliant with the law.
 This means that you will need to be able to show: